You and your spouse were a team. And worked hard throughout your marriage to get to where you are financially.

 What are your thoughts about Chris and Dave and how they split the car?
 Was it fair to both of them?

-On the one hand, maybe you’re thinking it wasn’t fair because Chris paid the same amount of money as Dave did for the car.
+On one hand, maybe you’re thinking it wasn’t fair because Chris paid the same amount of money as Dave did for the car.
 And they did make a deal to share use of the car equally.
+On the other hand, maybe you think this new arrangement was fair because Dave did all the restoration work and paid for all the replacement parts.

 In any event, Dave and Chris were both happy with the way the use of the car was divided.
 In other words, each found this outcome to be fair.
+Even though it wasn’t a 50/50 split.

 So as you can see, one’s definition of fair, can change based on the situation.